Rose Dale

 FARM SIZE: 90 ha

-DESCRIPTION: Rose Dale’s Organic Farm sits on land farmed by her family for over 60 years.
-When Rose took over the farm in 2019, she was determined to produce healthy, nutritious food in a way that was nature-friendly, regenerative, and looks after soil, water, and air for future generations.
-She has since built a business committed to these values.
+DESCRIPTION: Rose Dale’s Organic Farm has been farmed by her family for over 50 years.
+When Rose took over the farm in 2019, she was determined to produce healthy, nutritious food in a way that is nature-friendly and truly regenerative and sustainable, looking after soil, water and air for future generations.
+She has since built a business committed to these values, direct-selling her quality meat to local customers.

-Rose’s farm is also a good example of the average farm size in the UK.
+Rose’s farm is also a good example of an average-sized UK farm.

 THEIR APPROACH TO FEEDING THE SOIL:

-Rose is working on a holistic, closed system where she has the right number of ruminant livestock for what her farm can support, and importantly, where she doesn’t need to buy external inputs.
+Rose is working on a holistic, closed system where she has the right number of ruminant livestock that her farm can support and, importantly, her aim is to run the farm with minimal external inputs.

 CHALLENGES:

-On the farm Rose and her team are still working on ensuring their FYM and straw come together more homogenously so their compost composition of nitrogen and carbon is more integrated.
-To do this, they are looking into running their outputs through a muck spreader with a 3-nozzle rail spraying microbes throughout.
-This enriched mix can then be reassembled into their windrows.
+Mixing and treating the waste is also a challenge.
+They are looking at running their outputs through a muck spreader with a 3-nozzle rail spraying microbes throughout.
+This mix can then be reassembled into windrows.

 TOP TIPS:

-If planning on rotational livestock, don’t have a fixed trough to avoid poaching and churning up of the land around it.
+• If rotating livestock, don’t have a fixed trough to avoid poaching and churning up of the land around it.